 The vinyl storage engine has a scheduler which does compaction.
 When vinyl is low on available memory, the compaction scheduler may be unable to keep up with incoming update requests.
-In that situation, queries may time out after vinyl\timeout seconds.
+In that situation, queries may time out after vinyl_timeout seconds.
 This should rarely occur, since normally vinyl would throttle inserts when it is running low on compaction bandwidth.
+Compaction can also be ordered manually with index_object:compact().